wp-plugins/loco-translate/readme.txt

 If you have [Gettext](http://www.gnu.org/software/gettext/) installed on your system, Loco Translate will automatcally create a MO file when you save a PO file.

 Ensure that the web server is able to write the file to disk, and also ensure that the `msgfmt` program is in a common location, such as `/usr/bin/msgfmt`.

+= Does it support Windows? =

+At the user end, yes you can access the interface on Windows using Internet Explorer.
+But Loco Translate does not support Windows versions of PHP, so if your server running Wordpress has a Windows operating system the back end won’t work.